 Today, we’re going to specifically talk about the Dark Web and how it impacts your company or organization.

 So what exactly happens on the Dark Web?

 Things like identity theft are regular and unfortunate occurrences, especially with most business owners information.
-Often, business owners just like you and I are unaware of the virtual marketplace where stolen data is purchased and sold by cybercriminals; that’s the the place known as the “Dark Web”.
+Often, business owners are unaware of the virtual marketplace where stolen data is purchased and sold by cybercriminals; that’s the the place known as the “Dark Web”.

 What Is For Sale On the Dark Web?

 Information sold on the Dark Web varies, and includes items such as stolen credit cards, stolen account information from financial institutions, forged real-estate documents, stolen credentials and compromised medical records.

 Even more alarming, the Dark Web contains subcategories allowing a criminal to search for a specific brand of credit card as well a specific location associated with that card.
 Not only can these criminals find individual stolen items on the Dark Web, but in some cases, entire “wallets” of compromised information are available for purchase, containing items such as a driver’s license, social security number, birth certificate and credit card information.

 Stolen information that’s obtained by criminals can be used for countless activities like securing credit, mortgages, loans and tax refunds.